braingeneers/piphys/README.md

 Patent Defense

-If you make any written claim that the software infringes or contributes to infringement of any patent, all your licenses for the software granted under these terms end immediately.
+If you make any written claim that the repository infringes or contributes to infringement of any patent, all your licenses for the repository granted under these terms end immediately.
 If your company makes such a claim, all your licenses end immediately for work on behalf of your company.

 Violations

-The first time you are notified in writing that you have violated any of these terms, or done anything with the software not covered by your licenses, your licenses can nonetheless continue if you come into full compliance with these terms, and take practical steps to correct past violations, within 32 days of receiving notice.
+The first time you are notified in writing that you have violated any of these terms, or done anything with the repository not covered by your licenses, your licenses can nonetheless continue if you come into full compliance with these terms, and take practical steps to correct past violations, within 32 days of receiving notice.
 Otherwise, all your licenses end immediately.

 No Liability

-As far as the law allows, the software comes as is, without any warranty or condition, and the licensor will not be liable to you for any damages arising out of these terms or the use or nature of the software, under any kind of legal claim.
+As far as the law allows, the repository comes as is, without any warranty or condition, and the licensor will not be liable to you for any damages arising out of these terms or the use or nature of the repository, under any kind of legal claim.

 Definitions

-The "licensor" is Regents, and the "software" is the software the licensor makes available under these terms.
+The "licensor" is Regents, and the "repository" is the repository the licensor makes available under these terms.

 "You" refers to the individual or entity agreeing to these terms.